 - Tactic#4: Set up Festive Time Free Shipping Offers to Get a Bigger Pie of Shoppers’ Budget

-- Tactic#5: Woo Shoppers with Instant Discounts on Hand-Picked Products
+- Tactic#5: Woo Shoppers with Product Page Discounts on Hand-Picked Products

 - Tactic#6: Use Early Bird Discounts to Get Your Initial Sales